kyratrades/kyratrades.github.io/docs/videos/musicals.md

 : VOB+smalls `1 DVD` `2.54 GB`

 CAST
 : Thomas Sigwald (Tony), Pia Douwes (Maria), Vasiliki Roussi (Anita), Dean Welterlen (Riff), James de Groot (Bernardo)

+NOTES
-NOTES: Good shoot but not a great camera.
+: Good shoot but not a great camera.
 Gen loss, audio has an echo to it, colours range from violet to orange, mostly orange.
 Has a corner timer for the first 28 minutes.
 Songs in English, dialogue in German.
 Includes TV appearances.
 Remastering couldn’t fix all the blockiness but helped with some other things.
 The same as the video labelled '1994'.

 #### West Side Story - Second Broadway Revival - February 23, 2009 (Preview)
 {: .no_toc .d-inline-block }